EM 530 Applications in Constraints Management

 Instructions: Dice Game Instructions

-Job Shop Game Video Instructions(Video),
+Job Shop Game Video Instructions(Video), PowerPoint for Video

 Instructions: Job Shop Game Instructor Description